-- Credit risk The risk of financial loss where a customer or counterparty fails to meet their financial obligations; - Market risk The risk of an adverse impact on earnings resulting from changes in market factors, such as foreign exchange rates, profit rates and equity prices. - Liquidity risk The risk that the Group will be unable to fund assets and meet obligations as they become due; - Operational risk The risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events including legal risk but excluding strategic or reputational risk.
+- Credit risk The risk of financial loss where a customer or counterparty fails to meet their financial obligations; - Market risk The risk of an adverse impact on earnings resulting from changes in market factors, such as foreign exchange rates and profit rates. - Liquidity risk The risk that the Group will be unable to fund assets and meet obligations as they become due; - Operational risk The risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events including legal risk but excluding strategic or reputational risk.